This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Don’t be afraid to use it during the day, even if you’re a woman traveling alone.
 There’s a ladies’ car at one end of every train, clearly marked with pink signage so you can’t go wrong.

 Joining a guided tour on your first day in New Delhi is a good idea to get the lay of the land and some tips from the local guides.
-As mentioned, while it is absolutely possible, the city can be very overwhelming to explore on your own!
+As mentioned, while it is absolutely possible, the city can be very overwhelming to explore on your own.

 This was my favorite tour we did in Delhi, we covered so much in a day and saw places we would never have discovered on our own.
 You can choose between a half-day tour of New Delhi or Old Delhi, or do both on a full-day tour.
+I can’t recommend this one enough!

 🎫 My top pick for first timers >> Private Old and New Delhi City Tour